 In lya, you can experience making soba noodles.
 Using traditional methods, you grind buckwheat grains with a stone mill, knead the dough, roll it out, and cut it into thin strips with a knife.
 It may be a challenging task as you’re not used to it, but the flavorful soba noodles you make will be delicious no matter what shape they take.
 While enjoying tempura made with wild vegetables gathered in the mountains and listening to the folk songs of local grandmothers, you’ll feel as if you’ve traveled back in time to old Japan.

-Awa-odori Chicken: The Local Brand Poultry
+Awa-odori Chicken: The Local Poultry Brand

-Awaodori (Tokushima tail chicken) is a brand of chicken that Tokushima Prefecture is proud of.
-The name is a playful reference to the Awa Odori dance festival in Tokushima Prefecture, but its taste is seriously delicious, no joke.
+Awaodori (“Tokushima tail chicken”) is a brand of chicken that Tokushima Prefecture is proud of.
+The name is a playful reference to the Awa Odori dance festival in Tokushima Prefecture, but its taste is seriously delicious.
 It has a good texture and a strong umami flavor, so it makes a wonderful dish no matter how it is cooked.

-Awaodori (Tokushima tail chicken) is a brand of chicken that Tokushima Prefecture is proud of.
-The name is a playful reference to the Awa Odori dance festival in Tokushima Prefecture, but its taste is seriously delicious, no joke.
+Awaodori (“Tokushima tail chicken”) is a brand of chicken that Tokushima Prefecture is proud of.
+The name is a playful reference to the Awa Odori dance festival in Tokushima Prefecture, but its taste is seriously delicious.
 It has a good texture and a strong umami flavor, so it makes a wonderful dish no matter how it is cooked.

-Beyond the Menu: Authentic Shikoku Culinary Experiences
+Beyond the Menu: Authentic Shikoku Food Experiences

-Market Tours for an Authentic Taste of Local Life
+An Authentic Taste of Local Life

 Visiting Sake Breweries in Secret Valleys